This post contains affiliate links. Read my full disclosure policy here.

-But now that project is safely listed in my Bullet Journal where I won’t lose it or forget about it so I can come back to it later when I have the time and choose to use it in that way.
+But now that project is safely listed in my Evernote where I won’t lose it or forget about it so I can come back to it later when I have the time and choose to use it in that way.

 The system that keeps me on task and on time—all the time!

 So there you have it!
-Using these two tools enables me to consistently stay on task and on time.
-Of course I have bumpy weeks when nothing goes to plan, a plug-in goes wonky on my website because I put a curly quote somewhere I shouldn’t (guilty. twice) and I have to trouble-shoot (and call a friend!), and/or I get sick and get nothing done.
+Using a bullet journal (and Google Calendar and Evernote to support it) enables me to consistently stay on task and on time.
+Of course I have bumpy weeks when nothing goes to plan and/or I get sick and get nothing done.

 But using this productivity system saves me so much time and energy because I’m never wondering what I should do next or if I’m letting something slide.

 Want to learn more about how to bullet journal?
 Check out my friend Kalyn’s Brainbook, the complete guide to bullet journaling.